underdoeg/Watchdog/README.md

 ```

 To build with the gtk interface, run cmake with ``` cmake -DWITH_GTK_GUI=ON .. ```
-The gui can still be deaktivated by adding the --nogui argument.
+The gui can still be deactivated by adding the --nogui argument.